 Applications for apartments should be made as soon as possible after notification of admission to the School.
 The apartment buildings will be accessible September 1, but earlier arrival usually can be accommodated.
-A \$200 security deposit is required when a contract is signed; it is held until the student leaves Divinity housing and refunded after the apartment has been inspected.
+A security deposit of one-half of one month's rent is required when a contract is signed; it is held until the student leaves Divinity housing and refunded after the apartment has been inspected.
 Rent is charged by the month and includes heat, hot water, electricity, and off-street parking.
-In the 2000-2001 academic year, the rate for an efficiency apartment is \$620 per month; for a one-bedroom apartment, \$700 per month; and for a two-bedroom apartment, \$800 per month.
+In the 2002-2003 academic year, the rate for an efficiency apartment is \$640 per month; for a one-bedroom apartment, \$720 per month; and for a two-bedroom apartment, \$820 per month.